 * Heliocentric conjunction of Mercury/Hermes and Venus/Aphrodite at the initiatory beginning of Aries.

-[2] From: Davide Susanetti (DSM), “Luce delle Muse – La sapienza greca e la magia della parola” (Light of the Muses.
+” (The Muses.
+And the divine origin of speech and song)[2] From: Davide Susanetti (DSM), “Luce delle Muse – La sapienza greca e la magia della parola” (Light of the Muses.
 Greek wisdom and the magic of the word)

 [3] “… Pythagoras was also the first that advised them to build a temple to the Muses, in order that they might preserve the existing concord.
 For he observed that all these divinities were called by one common name, [the Muses,], that they subsisted in conjunction with each other, especially rejoiced in common honors, and in short, that there was always one and the same choir of the Muses.
 He likewise farther observed, that they comprehended in themselves symphony, harmony, rhythm, and all things which procure concord.
 They also evince that their power does not alone extend to the most beautiful theorems, but likewise to the symphony and harmony of things.”
-(Iamblichus “Life of Pythagoras)
+(Iamblichus “Life of Pythagoras”)

 [4] “The absolute North, which essentially coincides with the axis of the pole and with the pivot of celestial rotation, the region of the Hyperboreans, completely inaccessible to ordinary mortals, is the home of the sun and of life: the place that, within the confines of the world, represents the greatest tangency with the higher plane of being.
 Apollo’s remote home is, to all intents and purposes, a symbol of that invisible and secret centre on which depend and to which are connected, by necessary influence and validation, the sacred centres otherwise visible in the world inhabited by humans.
 The Hyperborean pole is the source that feeds and sustains the ‘navel’ of Delphi as well as the golden Delos.
 From that North, it is said, gifts were periodically sent … wisdom uninterruptedly transmitted from a light and dimension of a superior nature.
 Symbol of a living tradition founded precisely by virtue of that never-ending bond with its invisible ‘pole’.